Jacques Villeneuve

 Villeneuve left Formula One mid-way through the 2006 season and began competing in various forms of motor racing such as sports car racing, NASCAR, and touring car racing.
 Though not as successful in these forms of racing, he won the 2008 1000 km of Spa driving for Peugeot.
 Villeneuve was appointed Officer of the National Order of Quebec in 1998.
 He was voted the winner of both the Lou Marsh Trophy and the Lionel Conacher Award in each of 1995 and 1997.
-Villeneuve is an inductee of the Canadian Motor Sports Hall of Fame, Canada's Sports Hall of Fame and the FIA Hall of Fame.
+Villeneuve is an inductee of the Canadian Motor Sports Hall of Fame, Canada's Sports Hall of Fame, and the FIA Hall of Fame.

 Early life

-On 9 April 1971, Villeneuve was born in Saint-Jean-sur-Richelieu, a small town outside of Montreal in the French-speaking Canadian province of Quebec.
+On 9 April 1971, Villeneuve was born in Saint-Jean-sur-Richelieu, a small town outside of Montreal in the Canadian province of Quebec.
 He is the son of snowmobile and future Ferrari racer Gilles Villeneuve and his wife Joann Barthe.
 Villeneuve has a sister, Melanie, and a half sister Jessica.
 His uncle, Jacques Sr., whom he was named after also competed in motor racing.
 Villeneuve spent most of his formative years travelling with the racing fraternity with his parents.